-Recommendation engines or systems are machine learning algorithms to make relevant recommendations about the products and services and they are all around us.
+Recommendation engines or systems are all around us.
 Few common examples are-

 - Amazon- People who buy this also buy this or who viewed this also viewed this